Copious-Modding-Industries/copis_things/thank_you.md

+*file is kinda outdated, will update for 2024 some time*

 # Thank Yous and Stuff
 Foreword - I am bad at thanking and stuff, this is the best I can do.
 I seriously and genuinely appreciate all of your support, I would never have gone so far in modding without everyone by my side.
 This mod would never be possible without the immense support, friendship, inspiration, and over all companionship all these brilliant people have brought me over my time in noita's community.